 We evaluate an arrangement at inception to determine if it falls within the scope of the Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC 606"), or is considered in scope of other accounting guidance.
 We assess the nature of the goods and services promised in the contract and whether the promises are distinct.
 We consider all goods or services promised in the contract regardless of whether they are explicitly stated or are implied by customary business practices.
 A performance obligation is identified for each distinct promise to transfer to the customer a good or service (or bundle of goods or services).
-A distinct performance obligation is identified for each promise if it can benefit the customer on its own, or with resources readily available to the customer and if the promise is separately identifiable from other promises within the context of the contract.
-Historically our Launch Services and Space Products have been considered as single performance obligations as the promises for each product are complex, requiring a significant level of integration and are highly interrelated, and as such, are not considered separately identifiable within the context of the contract.
+A distinct performance obligation is identified for each promise if it can benefit the customer on its own, or with resources readily available to the customer and if the promise is separately identifiable from other promises for each product are complex, requiring a significant level of integration and are highly interrelated, and as such, are not considered separately identifiable within the context of the contract.
 When a contract involves multiple launches or products, the Company accounts for each launch or product as a separate performance obligation, because the customer can benefit from each launch or product on its own or with other readily available resources and the launch or product is separately identifiable.